CERN: Open science

 Beyond the policy level, CERN has established a variety of services and tools to enable and guide open science at CERN, and in particle physics more generally.
 On the publishing side, CERN has initiated and operates a global cooperative project, the Sponsoring Consortium for Open Access Publishing in Particle Physics, SCOAP3, to convert scientific articles in high-energy physics to open access.
-Currently, the SCOAP3 partnership represents 3000+ libraries from 44 countries and 3 intergovernmental organizations who have worked collectively to convert research articles in high-energy physics across 11 leading journals in the discipline to open access.
+In 2018, the SCOAP3 partnership represented 3,000+ libraries from 44 countries and 3 intergovernmental organizations who have worked collectively to convert research articles in high-energy physics across 11 leading journals in the discipline to open access.

-Public-facing results can be served by various CERN-based services depending on their use case: the CERN Open Data portal, Zenodo, the CERN Document Server, INSPIRE and HEPData are the core services used by the researchers and community at CERN, as well as the wider high-energy physics community for the publication of their documents, data, software, multimedia, etc. CERN's efforts towards preservation and reproducible research are best represented by a suite of services addressing the entire physics analysis lifecycle (such as data, software and computing environment).
-CERN Analysis Preservation helps researchers to preserve and document the various components of their physics analyses; REANA (Reusable Analyses) enables the instantiating of preserved research data analyses on the cloud.
+Public-facing results can be served by various CERN-based services depending on their use case: the CERN Open Data portal, Zenodo, the CERN Document Server, INSPIRE and HEPData are the core services used by the researchers and community at CERN, as well as the wider high-energy physics community for the publication of their documents, data, software, multimedia, etc. CERN's efforts towards preservation and reproducible research are best represented by a suite of services addressing the entire physics analysis lifecycle, such as data, software and computing environment.
+CERN Analysis Preservation helps researchers to preserve and document the various components of their physics analyses.
+REANA (Reusable Analyses) enables the instantiating of preserved research data analyses on the cloud.

-All of the abovementioned services are built using open source software and strive towards compliance with best effort principles where appropriate and where possible, such as the FAIR principles, the FORCE11 guidelines and Plan S, while at the same time taking into account relevant activities carried out by the European Commission.
+All services are built using open source software and strive towards compliance with best effort principles, such as the FAIR principles, the FORCE11 guidelines and Plan S, while taking into account relevant activities carried out by the European Commission.

 Public exhibits

+The CERN Science Gateway, opened in October 2023, is CERN's latest facility for science outreach and education.
+It is home to a range of immersive exhibits, workshops, and shows.

 The Globe of Science and Innovation, which opened in late 2005, is open to the public.
 It is used four times a week for special exhibits.

 The Microcosm museum previously hosted another on-site exhibition on particle physics and CERN history.
 It closed permanently on 18 September 2022, in preparation for the installation of the exhibitions in Science Gateway.

 CERN also provides daily tours to certain facilities such as the Synchro-cyclotron (CERNs first particle accelerator) and the superconducting magnet workshop.

-In 2004, a 2-m statue of the Nataraja, the dancing form of the Hindu god Shiva, was unveiled at CERN.
+In 2004, a two-metre statue of the Nataraja, the dancing form of the Hindu god Shiva, was unveiled at CERN.
 The statue, symbolizing Shiva's cosmic dance of creation and destruction, was presented by the Indian government to celebrate the research center's long association with India.
 A special plaque next to the statue explains the metaphor of Shiva's cosmic dance with quotations from physicist Fritjof Capra:

 Hundreds of years ago, Indian artists created visual images of dancing Shivas in a beautiful series of bronzes.
 In our time, physicists have used the most advanced technology to portray the patterns of the cosmic dance.
 The metaphor of the cosmic dance thus unifies ancient mythology, religious art and modern physics.